 I recently wrote about threats to dams in Syria (at "Syria's Looming Water Calamity") and Iraq (at "The Acute Danger of Iraqi Dams"); this topic raises the question of where and when dams have threatened those living downstream.
-Here are examples from outside Syria and Iraq, some intentional, some not.
+Here are examples from outside Syria and Iraq, mostly intentional.

 the Belgians, in this pitiless conflict, summoned to their aid a terrible and invincible assistant the inundation of low-lying lands.
 The canals in the valley of the Yser spilled their water into the fields.
 The water rose and streamed along the German trenches; while on the left bank, where the level of the soil was higher, the Belgians heroically defended their positions.